-guarantees that all points of a cCoP lie on a circle in the complex plane $\CC$.
+ensures that all points of a cCoP lie on a circle in the complex plane $\CC$.

 \begin{theorem} Let $\C^o(n, \CC_{\M})$ be a non-empty cCoP.
-The weights of all its points are located on a circle in the complex plane $\CC$ with its center on the real axis at $\frac{n}{2}$ and a diameter $n$. \end{theorem} \begin{proof} Consider an arbitrary point $[z] \in \C^o(n, \CC_{\M})$ and its axis partner $[n - z]$.
-Set $x := \Re(z)$ and $y := \Im(z)$ \footnote{This setting will be used also in the sequel.}.
+The weights of all its points are located on a circle in the complex plane $\CC$ with its center on the real axis at $\frac{n}{2}$ and with a diameter of length $n$. \end{theorem}

+\begin{proof} We consider an arbitrary point $[z] \in \C^o(n, \CC_{\M})$ and its axis partner $[n-z]$.
+We set $x:=\Re(z)$ and $y:=\Im(z)$ \footnote{This framework will be used in the sequel.}.
 Using the circle condition \eqref{E_spRequirement}, we have